COMPETITION REGULATIONS

 4. Giving the identity of players when requested by the game referee.

-14.1.
-Pre-competition information will be provided to team captains/managers prior to the first round game of each season.
-This information will highlight a number of the association's rules and will refer team captains and their team members to the website to reference the association's competition regulations, the Code of Conduct and the terms and conditions of the competition.
+15.1.
+Pre-competition information may be distributed to team captains/managers prior to the first round game of each season.
+This information may highlight a number of the association's rules and will refer team captains and their team members to the website to reference the association's competition regulations, the Code of Conduct and the terms and conditions of the competition.
 The appropriate means for all members to contact the executive committee will also be outlined in this information.

 The information may include but will not be limited to :